mssalkhalifah/RE2DFA/README.md

 # RE2DFA
 This project is part of a larger project made for the course CS445 Compiler at Imam Mohammad Ibn Saud Islamic University.
 The goal of this program is to transform regular definition into Deterministic-Finite Automata.
+Requires Java 11+.
-# How to use
+## How to use
 1. Download from <a href="">releases</a>.
 2. Place it anywhere on your computer.
 3. Run it through a console.